 What are parents saying about How to Win College Scholarships?

-Thanks to this guide our son received a scholarship with a paid internship.
+Thanks to Monica and what we learned in How to Win College Scholarships our son received a scholarship with a paid internship.
 Thank you so much!”
 H.H., Parent

 THAT is how more scholarships are won!Students and their parents who are searching for ways to help pay for higher education need to be aware of college scholarship red flags.
 Click To Tweet